-Sluishuis is a mixed-use building planned to be constructed in IJburg, an emerging neighbourhood made up of artificial islands on the IJmeer lake, east of Amsterdam, Netherlands.
+Sluishuis is a mixed-use building being constructed in IJburg, an emerging neighbourhood made up of artificial islands on the IJmeer lake, east of Amsterdam, the Netherlands.

 Mosa reveals that a new Cradle to Cradle tile adhesive has been developed to secure Mosa Cradle to Cradle tiles.

 Mosa presents Murals Fuse, a ceramic series that offers a fresh approach in designing with tiles.
 Part of the award-winning Murals line, Fuse is lively and interactive, transforming architectural surfaces into vibrant works of art and bringing the user to the centre of the spatial experience.

 Concept restaurant 'De Kazerne' in Eindhoven (NL) is the new meeting point for the Dutch creative scene.
 Though neglected for a long time, it is now developing into a trendsetting cluster for art, culture, and meetings with around 2,400m² of usable space.

 Interior designer Roger Haan was asked to come up with a distinctive hotel concept.
 The design needed to incorporate the history of the existing building and the dynamic environment, bring the outside in, create rooms for more than two people, and lead to a scalable product that could be applied in different cities.

 "The implementation of sustainable solutions in the hotel industry can extend beyond simply washing towels less frequently or encouraging guests to take shorter showers."